Huremovic95/Tic-tac-toe/README.md

 <ul><li>All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs.</li>
 <li>Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines.</li>
 <li>Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user.
-The game page does not have a heading though but it's obvious for the user that it's a tic-tac-toe game.</li>
+The game page does not have a heading though but it's obvious for the user that it's a tic-tac-toe game, with a heading the user experience will be less optimal.</li>
 <li>All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions.</li>
 <li>All not textual content had alternative text or titles so descriptions are read out to screen readers
 HTML page lang attribute has been set.</li>